slivering/VinaSmol-Unaite/vinasmol/training/README.md

 Refer to the [original paper](https://arxiv.org/abs/2402.14714v1) for more information.

 Since SmolLM2-360M has tied embeddings, we only perform stages 3, 4, 6, 7 from the original EEVE pipeline.

-### Training framework

-We use [litgpt](https://github.com/Lightning-AI/litgpt) for continued pretraining, which supports SmolLM2.

-In order to follow the multi-stage training of EEVE, we customize the [continued pretraining recipe of litgpt](https://github.com/Lightning-AI/litgpt/blob/main/tutorials/pretrain.md#continued-pretraining-on-custom-data) by freezing the adequate parameters before the training starts.

 ### ReLoRA